master-hax/pixel-backup-gang/docs/NETWORK_DRIVES.md

 1. reboot: `fastboot reboot`

 once it reboots, you should notice two things:
-1. an error pops up immediately on the screen saying there's a problem with your device, please contact your manufacturer
+1. an error pops up immediately on the screen saying "There's an internal problem with your device.
+Contact your manufacturer for details."
 1. after a few seconds, if you did not already have the full Magisk app installed, the Magisk stub app should pop up in the app drawer and prompt you to install the full app - go ahead and do that